YassineChayrrou/holbertonschool-web_front_end/0x03-sass_scss/README.md

 ## Introduction

-A project that introduces Sass (Syntactically Awesome StyleSheets) Project Task deal with different challenges to experience your understanding of Sass such as:
+A project that introduces Sass (Syntactically Awesome StyleSheets)

+Project Tasks deal with different challenges to experience your understanding of Sass such as:
 - Sass Basics
 - Sass control directive
 - Tips on prefered methods to write Sass